#I'm not sure what to do with Reason

 #What's the server-side story?
 Should I compile to native or to JS and use node.js?

-We do compile to native, but the native workflow is currently work-in-progress.
 At this time, we recommend compiling to JS through BuckleScript and use the JS wrappers at reasonml-community or somewhere else.

 #What's BuckleScript's async story?

-First, if you're not interfacing with any library that uses promises, you can simply use callbacks.
+If you're not interfacing with any library that uses promises, you can simply use callbacks.
 Everyone gets them and they're performant.

 If you need to bind to a JS library that uses promises, or communicate with such library, you can use BS's Js.Promise.
-There's also potential to have some syntactic sugar in the future.
-In the long run, we'd like to implement a spec-compliant promises implementation in OCaml/Reason proper, so that the compiler optimizations could kick in.

 #What's the (unit) test story?